Permafrost/Tundra/README.md

         condition evaluates to true will the associated amended value be applied.
 If not specified, the amended value will always be applied.

-    * `$schema` is an optional input which determines whether to deserialize and serialize the content as [XML], [JSON], Flat File, and can have the following values:
+    * `$content.type` is the MIME media type that describes the format of the content.
+For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.

-      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
+    * `$schema` is the fully-qualified name of the parsing schema to use when parsing and serializing the document to [XML] or Flat File content, and can have the following values:
-      * For [JSON] content specify the MIME media type "application/json"
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format.
-      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format.

-      Defaults to deserializing and serializing `$content` as [XML], if no `$schema` is specified.
+      Defaults to parsing and serializing `$content` as [XML], if neither `$content.type` nor `$schema` are specified.

     * `$encoding.input` is an optional character set used to decode the text data if `$content` is provided as a byte array or input stream.
 Defaults